Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.

 To add the navigation service to your robot, do the following:

-Select Raw JSON mode.
+Select JSON mode.

-Copy and paste the following into your new service’s "attributes":
+Copy and paste the following into your new service’s attributes field:

 Now that you have configured your navigation service, add waypoints to your navigation service.

-You can add waypoints from the Control tab or programmatically.
+You can add waypoints from the CONTROL tab or programmatically.

 Control tab method